Eyescale/Consensus/Release/Version-2.0/README.txt

 	instance created but with nothing to show for it - not even via on ~((*,handle),?) ...
 It is, however, manifested.

-    2. Subscribe
+    2. Subscribe / Unsubscribe

 	CNCell instantiation involves instantiating connections, which can be handled and stored as proxies within a cell's CNDB.

-	Proxies can also be communicated from one cell to another, thereby allowing a cell to subscribe to another, unrelated cell, provided only that it is passed a proxy instance of a connection to that cell by one of its connections - or by its parent, at instantiation.
+	Proxies can also be communicated from one cell to another, allowing a cell to subscribe to [resp. unsubscribe from] another, unrelated cell, provided only that it is passed a proxy instance of a connection to that cell by one of its connections - or possibly by its parent, at instantiation.

 	See example usage in the Narrative parent Register Variable paragraph below.

-    3. Unsubscribe

-	Same as above, with unsubscribe from instead of subscribe to.

-    4. Pause
+    3. Pause

 	Execution will resume upon the User's pressing any key on the keyboard

-    5. External Event Narrative Occurrence (EENO)
+    4. External Event Narrative Occurrence (EENO)

 	External Event Narrative Occurrences (EENO) are occurrences in the form